The Key Physics of Ice Premelting: Introduction

 Of course, ice premelting is thought to have important implications in many fields other than crystal growth.
 This includes atmospheric physics,\cite{bartels-rausch14} glaciology, soil science,\cite{dash06} and tribology.\cite{lever21} However, disputes and controversies on the role of premelting films extend into nearly all these topics.\cite{weyl51,jellinek67,rowlinson71,rosenberg05,dash06,bartels-rausch14,slater19,lever21b} In this introduction, I have highlighted its relevance to crystal growth science, as seeking for an explanation of the Nakaya diagram has proved to be an exceptional motivation to delve into a variety of important topics in chemical physics, including wetting physics, capillary wave and crystal growth theory, renormalization theory, intermolecular forces, liquid-state theory, and out of equilibrium physics.

 In this perspective article I discuss how a selected blend of concepts from these wide range of fields together with the help of computer simulations,\cite{benet16,benet19,macdowell19,llombart19,llombart20,llombart20b,sibley21,luengo21,luengo22b,baran22,baran24,baran24b,baran25} allows to interpret and reconcile a large body of apparently conflicting empirical evidence into a unified and consistent picture of the structure and dynamics of premelting films.
+This includes some of the most relevant puzzles reported in recent reviews:\cite{slater19,nagata19,sazaki22} How can the observation of elementary steps be reconciled with the presence of significant premelting? why do liquid droplets appear well above water-vapor saturation?
+And most notably, what is the reason for the alternation of crystal habits in the Nakaya diagram?

-Often, this description requires delving into rather intricate and subtle discussions.
+Often, this requires delving into rather intricate and subtle discussions.
 The readers less interested in the finer details of wetting physics and crystal growth can get an overall impression of the field by going through sections \ref{sec:hvT}, \ref{sec:drops}, \ref{sec:noneq}, \ref{sec:ql} and \ref{sec:concl} only, while a read through section \ref{sec:concl} may be sufficient to get a broad picture of the current understanding and future challenges.